Philidor Docs

 base_score = (lindy_score + audit_score + strategy_score) / 3

-platform_score = base_score * worst_dependency_factor * count_discount
+platform_score = base_score * worst_dependency_safety_factor * count_discount

 1) Lindy Score

-Continuous maturity curve from deployment age.
+Continuous maturity curve from deployment age:

 lindy_score = 10 * (1 - e^(-days_live / 365))